PrettyFood

 • Cook a bunch more bacon than you actually need.
 Freeze the overage for later use.

 • Get a sense for how much chopped onion, bell pepper, celery you use in the course of a week.
 Go ahead and get lots ready.
-As long as you store them in separate containers so they don’t slime each other, they will keep quite well for several days.
+As long as you store them in separate containers so they don’t make each other icky, and they will keep quite well for several days.
 (Assuming you’re starting with fresh produce, of course.
 If you have been dumpster diving again, there’s not much I can do for you.)

 • If, like me, you tend to use a lot of caramelized onions (and, if you don’t, what’s wrong with you?!?
 They are so fabulous!), go ahead and caramelize a big batch to use in dollops all week long.